B

 Exercise

 This dog has nearly boundless energy and requires more exercise than the typical dog.
-A short walk around the block won’t cut it!
+A short walk around the block won’t cut it.
 Sixty minutes a day, including a vigorous walk, is the bare minimum required for the Laekenois.
 Some play time off-lead in a safe, enclosed space is also recommended.
 Obedience and agility work are also good ways to tap this dog’s energy reserves.
 This dog wants to move!

 Puppies

 Because of its protective and herding tendencies, Belgian Laekenois puppies must begin socialization as soon as possible.
 Due to their intelligence, they can start learning as early as eight weeks.
-It is recommended that they begin puppy kindergarten between 10-12 weeks and begin heavy socialization rounds.
+It is recommended that they begin puppy kindergarten between 10 and 12 weeks and begin heavy socialization rounds.
 Also, if they are to be around cats, it is recommended that they be introduced to them when they are puppies.

 Laekenois can be good with children, but the dogs must be socialized at the puppy stage with them.
 Effective, consistent training is also necessary to curtail the dog’s nipping and chasing tendencies.
 Ideally, the children would be older so that they can handle the dog responsibly.
 Small children should only play with the dogs under adult supervision.